Immigration Services (Australia)

 Milestone-Triggered Updates

-When I update a case stage in HubSpot — from “Documents Gathering” to “Application Ready,” from “Application Ready” to “Lodged,” from “Lodged” to “Case Officer Assigned” — the client receives an email within the hour.
+When an agent updates a case stage in HubSpot — from “Documents Gathering” to “Application Ready,” from “Application Ready” to “Lodged,” from “Lodged” to “Case Officer Assigned” — the client receives an email within the hour.
 The email references their visa subclass, their specific case, and explains in plain English what the milestone means and what comes next.

 For example, when an application moves to “Lodged”: